How To Detect a Card Skimmer at the Gas Pump

 What are credit card skimmers?

-Skimmers are devices that can be attached to ATMs, gas pumps, and any other external payment terminal.
+Credit card skimmers are devices that can be attached to ATMs, gas pumps, and any other external payment terminal.
 They come in all shapes, sizes and varying degrees of complexity.

 - Other criminals install hidden cameras to capture your PIN or zip code, and then slip away with your money without even needing your wallet.

-- Finally, Bluetooth and cell phone technology can be used to retrieve information from skimming devices — meaning criminals don't even need to be at the scene of the crime when it happens.
+- Finally, Bluetooth and cell phone technology can be used to retrieve information from skimming devices, meaning criminals don't even need to be at the scene of the crime when it happens.

 1. Check the pump panel for tampering.

 This lockable door on the gas pump or ATM should be closed and securely fastened; many gas stations take the additional step of placing a tamper-resistant seal over the door.
+If the tamper-resistant seal is broken, do not use the gas pump, and tell an employee that the pump may not be safe to use.

 Source: Ocala (Fla.)
 Post Website